 The best supplement you aren't taking: Glutamine

-The following article discusses the supplement Glutamine, and helps you to understand the purpose of it.
+The following article discusses the supplement Glutamine and helps you to understand its purpose.
 Supplements are just that, a supplement and they cannot replace a complete diet.
-Food, sleep, exercise and stress management should be considered before supplementing, however the one caveat is that if you are on a calorie restrictive diet, you might want to consider a supplement since your chances of eating ALL of the vitamins and minerals you require will be greatly reduced, and since more food would equal more calories some people might supplement with what their diet is missing.
+Food, sleep, exercise, and stress management should be considered before supplementing, however, the one caveat is that if you are on a calorie-restrictive diet, you might want to consider a supplement since your chances of eating ALL of the vitamins and minerals you require will be greatly reduced and since more food would equal more calories some people might supplement with what their diet is missing.